E. L. Silvia Farms

 Flats Mentor Farm

-Part Time Vendor Market Dates: Starting 7/14 until end of October
+Part Time Vendor Market Dates: dates to come

 The Flats Mentor Farm (FMF) is located on 70 acres of river-bottom land.
 Immigrant farmers have been farming at this location since 1985.
 In 2005, the FMF was officially established with the support of University of Massachusetts Extension, Heifer International, the Massachusetts Society for the Promotion of Agriculture, and the National Immigrant Farming Initiative.
 FMF assists and supports small farmers of diverse ethnic backgrounds by providing them with access to land, farming infrastructure, and marketing assistance needed to promote and sustain successful farming enterprises.
 FMF promotes economically viable agricultural production that protects the environment through the practice of sustainable farming methods through hands-on training and technical assistance on soil fertility, irrigation, pest and weed management, and marketing planning, training, and implementation.
 Lancaster, MA.